by Anil Prasad

 By the time I'd finished the album, Virgin had been swallowed up by EMI and everyone I knew had gone.
 So, I was left with this album.
 We decided between us—me and CMP—that we should release it on the label and try and make a new direction for the label.
 It obviously wasn't as jazzy as some of their artists.
 It gave me incredible freedom to draw on all the musicians that work on the label.
 I would usually time my visit to the German studio to overlap with whoever was using the studio so I could get them to play for a day on my album as well.
 I think I'd reached a much more confident level by the time I got to Bestial Cluster and The Tooth Mother.
 I'm much more confident about the way I play.
 I'm much more confident about the fact that there will be more albums to come.
 I think that's something that takes a lot of getting used to when you're writing.
 The panic of "This could be the last album, so I have to get everything written on it that I want to say" doesn't necessarily happen as you get older.
 You can take your time and wait for the next album.

-You've done a lot of work with David Torn over the years.
-How has he affected your musical thinking?
+You've done a lot of work with David Torn.
+What makes him a compelling musical partner?

 He's influenced me a hell of a lot.
 As a musician, he's probably influenced me more that anyone I can think of, to tell you the truth.
 I consider David Torn my best friend outside of Steve Jansen and Richard Barbieri.
 He's definitely my closest friend.
 We're like a couple of little kids actually.
 We're very juvenile when we're together, but it doesn't last for too long.
 It swings from being very childlike and playing around with everybody else to incredibly deep, philosophical discussions.
 I think we're very like-minded in many ways, especially music.